agoric-labs/xsnap-pub/xsnap/documentation/Compartments.md

 The `Compartment` constructor copies the `moduleMap` properties using the same behavior as `Object.assign`.

-A compartment cannot acces module descriptors or module specifiers provided by the module map.
-A compartment can only access module namespaces that will be loaded and initialized based on such module descriptors or module specifiers.
+A compartment cannot access module records or module specifiers provided by the module map.
+A compartment can only access module namespaces that will be loaded and initialized based on such module records or module specifiers.

 #### module namespaces